New investment - Housing and related supports for women and children escaping domestic and family violence

-The funding will provide $426.6 million over four years to expand Core and Cluster to deliver and operate around 75 extra women’s refuges that will support up to an additional 2,900 women and children escaping DFV, each year.
+The funding will provide $426.6 million over four years to expand Core and Cluster to deliver and operate new women’s refuges that will support up to an additional 2,900 women and children escaping DFV, each year.

 The funding package also includes:

 - $52.5 million over four years towards the Community Housing Innovation Fund (CHIF) partnership with the community housing sector, to provide approximately 200 social and affordable homes for women experiencing DFV.

 - $5.2 million over four years for a trial in two areas, one site in regional NSW and one in Greater Sydney, to provide dedicated supports for up to 3,200 accompanied children and young people experiencing homelessness or at risk of homelessness, with a focus on those impacted by DFV.

 This investment is on top of an additional $60 million over the next two years to boost frontline DFV services and an additional $32.5 million over four years, for the expansion of Staying Home Leaving Violence to support more women and children experiencing domestic violence to stay safe and secure in their homes.
 In addition, the Commonwealth Government has committed $80 million over two years under the 2021-2023 Family, Domestic and Sexual Violence National Partnership Agreement.

 Core and Cluster is an innovative model that allows for independent living and privacy while also providing access to supports.
 Under the Core and Cluster model, self-contained accommodation is located next to a ‘core’, which provides access to services such as counselling, legal assistance, education and employment support.
 The sites may contain meeting rooms, audio-visual equipment for court appearances, communal kitchens, and playgrounds.